St Giles, Camden

 Until the mid-19th century the St Giles district was a ‘rookery’ – a home for every kind of villain and misfit – conveniently close to the rich pickings offered by the gentry up west.
 Its slums provided refuge from the officers of the law, who would seldom venture into the warren in pursuit of a fleeing criminal.
 The turning point came in 1840, when the police defeated a gang of counterfeiters after a battle lasting several hours.
 Seven years later the slums began to be cleared as the authorities forced New Oxford Street through the district in a deliberate act of decontamination by demolition.

-The much-signposted but little known St Giles Circus is now just a crossroads: the junction of Tottenham Court Road, Charing Cross Road, Oxford Street and New Oxford Street.
-The circus is overlooked by the 385-feet tower Centre Point, which was London’s only bona fide skyscraper when it was built in 1964.
+St Giles Circus is overlooked by the 385-feet tower Centre Point, which was London’s only bona fide skyscraper when it was built in 1964.
 Developer Harry Hyams came in for heavy criticism because he left the building empty for many years, content to benefit from the escalation in its capital value while he paid no rates.
 A hundred squatters occupied it in 1974.
-Now a grade II listed building, Centre Point’s tenants include the Confederation of British Industry.
+Now a grade II listed building, Centre Point has recently been converted to residential use.
+For more on this, see the page on Centre Point.

 William Hogarth’s shocking drawing Gin Lane, published in 1751, depicts the evils wrought on St Giles by the unfettered activities of London’s distillers.